jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

 To avoid hold time violations (situations where the contamination delay is smaller than the hold time and new data arrives too quickly) we include the following commands:

 ```
- innovus> setOptMode -holdFixingCells {BUF_X1 BUF_X2 BUF_X4 BUF_X8 BUF_X16 BUF_X32 CLKBUF_X1 CLKBUF_X2 CLKBUF_X3}
+ innovus> setOptMode -holdFixingCells {BUF_X1}
  innovus> setOptMode -holdTargetSlack 0.013 -setupTargetSlack 0.044;
  innovus> optDesign -postCTS -outDir timingReports -prefix postCTS_hold -hold
 ```

-Here, we specified a lst of buffer cells to the tool from stdcells.v that innovus can use to add in delays to paths that violate the hold time constraint.
+Here, we specified a list of buffer cells to the tool from stdcells.v that innovus can use to add in delays to paths that violate the hold time constraint.
 We then tell innovus our hold and setup time constraints, in nanoseconds, these numbers were derived from the `.lib` file.
 Then, we actually fix any violating paths using the `optDesign` command.

 The next step is to improve the quality of the signal routing.
 Display